Sean-Marco Vorster: Career

-In 2012, two weeks after writing his school finals, he made his maiden film appearance on the first Afrikaans horror film, Lyfstraf directed by Rudi Steyn.
-In the film, he played the supporting role "Dietmar".
+In 2012, two weeks after writing his school finals, he made his maiden film appearance on the first Afrikaans horror film, Lyfstraf, directed by Rudi Steyn.
+In the film, he played the supporting role of Dietmar.
 In the meantime, he studied acting at the AFDA, The School for the Creative Economy.
 In the same year, he worked as the assistant director of the short film Nantes.
-In 2014, he made the lead role as "Jaco du Toit", in the SABC1 youth drama series Amaza.
-After that success, he then acted in the film Die Windpomp directed by Etienne Fourie in the same year.
+In 2014, he played the lead role as Jaco du Toit, in the SABC1 youth drama series Amaza.
+After that success, he then acted in the film Die Windpomp, directed by Etienne Fourie in the same year.

 In 2014, he joined as a co-presenter of the SABC3 Afrikaans lifestyle and magazine program NAweek.
 He also had acting appearances in Strikdas, Lea to the Rescue, Susters and Vergeet my nie.
-In 2020, he joined with the original cast of M-Net soapie Legacy and playing the role "Stefan Potgieter".
-He also owns a production company, where he is working in Nigeria, Kenya, Tanzania and Congo by directing advertisements.
+In 2020, he joined the original cast of the M-Net soap Legacy, playing the role of Stefan Potgieter.
+He also owns a production company, where he is working in Nigeria, Kenya, Tanzania and Congo on directing advertisements.